Dickinson-COMP-491-492/website/docs/assignments/PA02-ProjectExplorations.md

 #### Humanitarian FOSS (HFOSS) Projects

 As you know, HFOSS is an acronym for humanitarian free open source software.
 We encourage you to explore at least a few *humanitarian* FOSS (HFOSS) projects because they reflect the potential for computing to benefit society and thus will align your major well with the broader mission of Dickinson College.
 In addition, past students and faculty from this course, and other courses similar to ours, report that HFOSS project communities tend to be friendly, supportive and open to helping new contributors come on board.
-That said, should explore and select projects according to all relevant factors, including your own personal interest and you are not required to pursue any humanitarian projects.
+That said, you should explore and select projects according to all relevant factors, including your own personal interest and you are not required to pursue any humanitarian projects.

 The following lists are good places to find humanitarian projects that might be of interest:
 - [HFOSS Projects](https://teachingopensource.org/HFOSS_Projects) NOTE: Be sure to examine the whole page, not just the table at the top.
 The bullet point lists contain projects that are not in the table at the top of the page.